mrvcry/PersonalBlog/_posts/2023-11-2510-ways-to-overcome-nausea-and-vomiting-during-pregnancy.md

 8. Ginger supplement (250 mg 2-4 times a day) proven to be helpful in reducing nausea during the first trimester.

 9. Another natural remedy would be mint tea but again do not drink with food.
+You can use either fresh or dried meat and make a tea with hot water.

 10. Taking prenatal 3 months advance before conception can also help with morning sickness.